JimnyGitHub/docker-hello-world/README.md

 # docker-hello-world
-a sample hello world for test building a Docker Image from a Github Repository
+a sample hello world for test building a Docker Image